Hanno R. Ellenbogen Citizenship Award: Sixth – Romania's King Michael I

-A student of Medical Bio-engineering in Iasi, Petrisor Ostafie is an example of someone who, on receiving something, returns more than was given.
+A student of medical bio-engineering in Iasi, Petrisor Ostafie is an example of someone who, on receiving something, returns more than was given.
 He proved this by being first a volunteer and then a member of the Board of the Alaturi de Voi (Close to You) Romania Foundation.
 In addition, he exudes in speaking on numerous occasions about what it means to live with HIV and has become an example for many young people in the same situation.
 Petrisor has spent over 4000 hours of voluntary work on programs developed by the Alaturi de Voi Romania Foundation and has brought hope to over 200 young people living with HIV.

-Seventh - Alexander Milinkevich (Alaksandar Milinkievič)
+Seventh – Alexander Milinkevich (Alaksandar Milinkievič)

 Alaksandar Milinkievič became involved in the local politics of his home city, Hrodna, in the 1980s.
 Four years in Algiers setting up the Faculty of Physics at Sétif University, had given him a wider experience of the world than his contemporaries.
 After the fall of the Soviet Union, he entered national politics, becoming Chief of Staff to one of the opposition leaders.
 In 2005 he was chosen by the United Democratic Forces of Belarus as joint candidate of the opposition in the presidential elections of 2006, to stand against the authoritarian Alexander Lukashenko.
 He was held by the police before and after the elections on false charges of drunken driving, forgery, drug trafficking and leaving Belarus illegally.

-Financial Part Donated to Pavel Sieviarynets
+Financial component donated to Pavel Sieviarynets

 Paval Sieviaryniec is a prominent young Belarusian politician leader of the Christian Democratic Party and founder of the Young Front that is one of the most persecuted political organisations in Belarus.
 He is also a talented publicist, author of a number of books and articles in which he presents his ideas and values, calling Belarusians to a national awakening and protest against autocratic rule.

-Eighth - In honor of Desmond Mullan
+Eighth – in honor of Desmond Mullan

 In honor of Desmond Mullan (in memoriam).
 Mullan, managing director of Volvo Auto Czech 2000-2006, was one of the Prague Society's main supporters.
 He was involved in many fields during his time in the Czech Republic: Vice-Chairman of the British Chamber of Commerce, he was also well known for his support of the International School of Prague, and an active member of the congregation of the Roman Catholic Church of St Thomas in Mala Strana.
 Hundreds of friends attended his funeral in St Thomas's.
 For his warm heart, generosity, and for all the good deeds he and his wife Helen did while they lived in Prague, the Prague Society had the honor to make him a special recipient of the HRE Citizenship Award in memoriam.
 This was a special award with no secondary nominee.